 How Do You Get Gastroenteritis (Stomach Flu)?

-- Don’t share food or eating utensils, such as glasses, spoons or forks, with anyone, especially someone that you know has symptoms of stomach flu.
+- Don’t share food, beverages, or utensils with anyone who has symptoms of stomach flu.

 - Avoid touching surfaces that someone with symptoms has touched, especially wet surfaces in bathrooms and kitchens.

 - Anyone who has symptoms should not prepare or handle the food or beverages of others.
 This includes workplaces such as restaurants and school cafeterias.